anilhazar/java-course/README.md

 6. **Array Blocking Queue**: The "Array Blocking Queue" project demonstrates the use of a bounded blocking queue to coordinate the producer-consumer pattern in a multithreaded environment.

-7. **Beyblade Oyunu**: The "Beyblade Oyunu" project is a Java program that simulates Beyblade battles.
+7. **Beyblade Oyunu**: This project is a Java program that simulates Beyblade battles.
 You can create and battle with various Beyblades, each having its own unique characteristics and abilities.

+8. **Math and Physics Problems**: This project allows you to solve various math and physics problems.
+You can calculate the area of a circle, the perimeter of a triangle, and perform the dot product of 3D vectors.
+It's a handy tool for practicing math and physics concepts.